KirbyKid256/FFmpegPlayer/README.md

 cmake ./CMakeLists.txt
 make
 ```

+If you're compiling for Windows on Linux, you would append the same flag used earlier for the CPP Bindings.

 This will create the main library in the bin folder with your OS.
 Finally, copy all the FFmpeg libraries you put in the `libraries` folder and the ones in the `bin` folder, into the respective OS's directory inside the addon.